ItzSmudge/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A classic favorite in which two players try to get either three X's or O's in a row to win.

-(I don't really know what to type in this file because the game instructions are clearly unnecessary xD)
+(I don't really know what to type in this file because the game instructions are clearly unnecessary lol)

 (The game's currently multiplayer only)